elunna/nerfhack-changelog/README.md

   * room with random lava

 ### Shop Changes
-* Shopkeeper's real name may be used in cursing shoplifters message (xnh).
+* Shopkeeper's real name may be used in cursing shoplifters message (xNetHack).
 * Improved the chances of some of the minetown shops appearing.

 **Lighting shops:**